cs4241-19a/a1-gettingstarted/README.md

 # Assignment 1- Alex Simoneau

+## Info

+### UPDATE 09/13/2020: This was PR'ed in the 2019 class repo originally and now is PR'ed in the 2020 repo

 [a1-afsimoneau.glitch.me](http://a1-afsimoneau.glitch.me)

 This project shows a basic HTML/CSS webpage with information about me written on it.
 It's animated with keyframes and has a color palette from [color.adobe.com](https://color.adobe.com/create/color-wheel).